Harut20024/PowerFind/README.md

 <img src="images/img_1.png" alt="img_1" style="width:60%; display:block; margin-bottom:5px;" />
 <img src="images/img_2.png" alt="img_2" style="width:60%; display:block;" />

+## Test

+This project contains integration tests located in:

+`src/test/java/com/powerFind/service/PowerbankSystemServiceTest.java`

+In these tests:

+1) Used @SpringBootTest to load the full Spring application context.

+2) Test data directly using JdbcTemplate before each test (@BeforeEach).

+3) Clear all database tables before each test to ensure isolated and consistent test conditions.

+Perform assertions against the real database and service layer, verifying both data insertion and query results.
+These integration tests ensure that the interaction between the service layer, repositories, and database works as expected under real conditions.

 ## Gateway

 In this project, I have implemented **Spring Cloud Gateway** as the central API routing layer.